Spiced apple pie, this cinnamon-spiced homemade apple pie is easier to achieve than you think.

-After the great apple tree exodus of 2018 I found myself with far too many apples for one person to possible deal with.
+Spiced apple pie.
+After the great apple tree exodus of 2018, I found myself with far too many apples for one person to possibly deal with.
 I made apple sauce and after that, I was a bit stumped.
 The apples from the tree are lovely to eat raw, all be it a little tart as they are a little under ripe.
-But they don’t cook well, they loose their shape quite easily so you can’t get that lovely swirl on an upside down cake.
-So when life gives you mushy apples you make apple pie.
+But they don’t cook well, they lose their shape quite easily so you can’t get that lovely swirl on an upside down cake.
+So when life gives you mushy apples you make a spiced apple pie.

 They’res nothing wrong with using a less firm variety of apple for your baking, if that’s the only thing you have you just have to make do.
 This apple pie has a very soft spiced apple filling made by first cooking the apples off in a pan whilst blind baking the pastry then when the pastry is finished adding the filling and a lattice pastry lid.
 I think a lattice lid suits an apple with more moisture as it allows the moisture to escape but feel free to experiment with any lid you would like.